aesTechx/special-ed/README.md

 * Email connectivity with center/teacher/student
 * Map view of registered centers

+## General Use
+* Visit homepage and check the various features of assessments, games, and centers
+* Visit the portal from the home page and signup for an account
+* Once your account is created you can visit your profile and more details
+* You can choose a center at signup or apply to one that you like afterwards
+* Once you are part of a center, you can view teachers/center profiles
+* Play game
+* Take free assessment again to update your stats

 ## Meet The Engineers
 Product Owner: Eshraq Bakri
 Scrum Master: Salah Alomari